Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 #### Logistic regression

 I include all features and most of their interactions in logistic regression.
-The reason for including interactions is a lunch on Monday may be different from a lunch on Saturday, depending on my class schedule.
-Similar for the interaction between `meal` and `semester`, etc. I do not include the interaction between `week_of_sem` and `dow`, and the interaction between `semester` and `week_of_sem`.
-I use softmax function to handle three classes in the outcome variable.
+The reason for including interactions is, for example, a lunch on Monday may differ from one on Saturday, depending on my class schedule.
+For easy computation, I omit the interaction between `week_of_sem` and `dow`, and the interaction between `semester` and `week_of_sem`.
+I use softmax function to handle 3 classes in the outcome variable.

 #### Lasso regularization